hsf-training/hsf-training-databases-basics/_episodes/11-conditions-database.md

 ## Imports
 First, we import the necessary modules from SQLAlchemy.

-## Database Connection
-Next, we define the MySQL database connection URL and create an SQLAlchemy engine, session, and declarative base.

 ```python
 from sqlalchemy import create_engine, Column, Integer, String, ForeignKey
 from sqlalchemy.orm import declarative_base, sessionmaker, relationship